In my worst moments,

 Well, mostly behind me.

-IX.
+VIII.
 Dear Jessica

 Now that this image is done, and you know a bit about the struggle, I though I’d share the final part of this “tutorial”.
 It’s why I did this image in the first place.

 I’ve been taking commissions since 2007, and switched to full-time illustration in 2011.
 Up until 2014 I was trying so hard to fit into the entertainment industry and other facets of illustration, but things never stuck.
 Countless ADs and reps dropped the ball on me.
 So many artists loved my work, yet I could never get hired.
 For 2012–2013 I was even an art director for a start-up that never paid me a cent and disrespected me the entire time.
 I never fit cleanly into the big picture because I promised myself I’d only take on art jobs where I could improve individual lives directly, or at least help create/sell things that make the world a better place.
 When my philosophies weren’t being manipulated they were barring me entrance to the places that satisfied my peers.

 I grew tired of technically excellent art that does nothing to push culture forward.
 I went from worshiping the newest and glossiest AAA concept art to yawning at it when it has nothing to do with an artist’s individual expression.
 As a former video game addict and a current freelance artist, I now only have time for games that will either make me a better person or foster community.
 Like The Chinese Room’s Dear Esther did, like Rapture probably will, whenever I get to play it.

 When my friend chose to interview Jessica and asked if he could commission me to do a portrait of her, I initially declined.
 Jessica is creating these masterpieces while dealing with the unfair implications of her gender in her chosen industry AND a degenerative disease.
 She’s kicking all sorts of ass in the face of adversity while creating work that rocks me to my core.
 Can I contribute to all that positive momentum?